MartinDeanMoriarty/minecraft-llm-sandbox/README.md

 Should be the same as the original repo, but keep in mind, unused packets may get installed and aliens may come to earth and take your pc.
 I am not responsible for any damage to your pc or an alien invasion, please use this at your own risk.

-Again: Please go to the original repo :hugs:
+Again: Please go to the original repo :heart:

 ## Limitations